mockersf/hocon.rs/README.md

 Parse HOCON configuration files in Rust following the [HOCON Specifications](https://github.com/lightbend/config/blob/master/HOCON.md).

-This implementation goal is to be as permissive as possible, returning a `Hocon::BadValue` when a correct value cannot be computed. `strict` mode can be enabled to return an `Error` instead.
+This implementation goal is to be as permissive as possible, returning a valid document with all errors wrapped in `Hocon::BadValue`. `strict` mode can be enabled to return the first `Error` encountered instead.

 ## Examples